richardmoonw/AugmentedLMC/README.txt

-Hi, this is a Super Saiyajin version of the Little Man Computer, this dopcument will help you to understand its functionalitie and to know the minimum requirements to run it.
+Hi, this is a Super Saiyajin version of the Little Man Computer, this document will help you to understand its functionalitie and to know the minimum requirements to run it.
 Let's begin.

 Minimum requirements:
 For running this program you need a browser.